 - The use of diagnostic ultrasound has no known risks or harmful effects.

 - Vascular ultrasound is done in an ARA imaging center.
-The exam will take about 30 minutes and you will be in the clinic for about an hour.
+The exam will take about 30 minutes and you will be in the imaging center for about an hour.

 - You may be asked to change into a gown.